glennhickey/progressiveCactus/README.md

 **`--legacy`**

 Align all genomes at once.
 This consistent with the original version of Cactus that this package was designed to replace.

+**`--noAutoAbort`**

+Do not abort automatically when jobTree monitor suspects a deadlock.
+Can maybe be useful for debugging or on slower resource management systems.

+**`--overwrite`**

+Re-align nodes in the tree that have already been successfully aligned.

 ### Database Options